Chair of the People's Party for Freedom and Democracy

 The Chair of the People's Party for Freedom and Democracy is the party chair, chief administrator and manager of the People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie, VVD) in the Netherlands.
-The current chair is Christianne van der Wal, in office since 25 November 2017.
-Vice Chairman Eric Wetzels is in office since 20 May 2017.
+The current chair is Eric Wetzels.

 History

-The VVD Chair is the head of the party board and leads several committees.
-The duties of the Chair are typically concerned with the party membership as a whole, and the activities of the party organization, the internal party governance, its finances and the Telders Foundation think tank.
+The VVD chair is the head of the party board and leads several committees.
+The duties of the chair are typically concerned with the party membership as a whole, and the activities of the party organization, the internal party governance, its finances and the Telders Foundation think tank.

 The Chair plays an important role in strategies to recruit and retain members, in campaign fundraising.

-Due to a separation of power in the People's Party for Freedom and Democracy's structure the Chair is relatively weak and merely controls the party organization.
+Due to a separation of power in the VVD's structure the chair is relatively weak and merely controls the party organization.

-The Leader of the People's Party for Freedom and Democracy is the most senior politician within the People's Party for Freedom and Democracy and decides over the party's political course.
+The leader of the People's Party for Freedom and Democracy is the most senior politician within the People's Party for Freedom and Democracy and decides over the party's political course.